YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Graft survival can be harmed by rough extraction, graft dehydration, long time outside the body, crushing during implantation, poor recipient area angle, excessive density, weak hygiene, or a clinic model where critical steps are delegated without real surgeon responsibility.

-A patient should not judge the result only by the name of the method.
+Do not judge the result only by the name of the method.
 DHI, FUE, and Sapphire FUE all depend on execution.
 The broader warning signs are covered in Turkish hair transplant clinic red flags.

-Yes.
 Poor placement can affect the final result, but it usually cannot be confirmed at 2.5 months from shedding alone.
 If grafts were placed at poor depth, wrong angle, excessive density, or with too much trauma, the result may later show weak growth or unnatural direction.

 This is different from normal shedding.
 Normal shedding is a temporary timeline event.
 Poor placement is a surgical quality issue.
 Patients often mix the two because both can make the scalp look empty during the early months.

-The only fair approach is to follow the timeline, document the scalp, and review the final growth window.
+The fair approach is to follow the timeline, document the scalp, and review the final growth window.
 If the result remains weak after the proper time has passed, then the discussion becomes graft survival, density planning, and possible repair.

 The method can influence trauma and early healing, but it does not remove the shedding phase.
 Patients can shed after FUE, Sapphire FUE, or DHI.
 The follicle still responds to being moved from the donor area to the recipient area.